Konstantin Grcic

-Konstantin Grcic (Konstantin Grčić, Константин Грчић), born 1965, is a German industrial designer known for his design of furniture and household products, some of which have been featured in design shows and museums.
+Konstantin Grcic (Константин Грчић; born 1965) is a German industrial designer known for his design of furniture and household products, some of which have been featured in design shows and museums.
 His design language is characterized by the use of geometric shapes and unexpected angles.

 Early life and education

-Grcic was born in Munich, Germany, in 1965, to a Serbian father and German mother, and grew up in Wuppertal.
-His father, born in Belgrade, former Yugoslavia, collected 18th-century art, and his mother was an art dealer.
+Grcic was born in Munich, West Germany, in 1965, to a Serbian father and German mother, and grew up in Wuppertal.
+His father, born in Belgrade, then in the SFR Yugoslavia, collected 18th-century art, and his mother was an art dealer.
 As a child, Grcic was surrounded by art and loved to build things, and during high-school he restored furniture.

 Grcic studied cabinetry making in the Arts and Crafts tradition at the John Makepeace School for Craftsmen in Wood in Parnham House, Beaminster, Dorset, starting in 1985. in 1988, he began his graduate studies in Industrial Design at London's Royal College of Art.
 Grcic worked with British designer Jasper Morrison as a studio assistant in the late 1980s until 1990, when he began designing furniture for SCP, one of London's largest design stores.
 He credits his time in London for helping develop his individual style, describing his time in England as "stirring his creative potential."